Intelligence Chiefs 'Stand More Resolutely' Behind Finding Of Russia Election Hacking

 In addition to Clapper, testifying before the committee were Defense Undersecretary Marcel Lettre and Adm.
 Michael Rogers, commander of the U.S. Cyber Command of the National Security Agency.
 All three will be leaving their positions at the end of the Obama administration.

-One of the first questions from McCain was about the involvement of Julian Assange, the founder of Wikileaks, which published emails the intelligence community says were hacked by the Russians of Hillary Clinton's campaign manager John Podesta.
+One of the first questions from McCain was about the involvement of Julian Assange, the founder of WikiLeaks.
+WikiLeaks published emails — from the account of Hillary Clinton's campaign manager John Podesta — that the intelligence community says were hacked by the Russians.

-Assange has denied the Russian government gave Wikileaks the emails.
+Assange has denied the Russian government gave WikiLeaks the emails.
 McCain asked Clapper if Assange had any credibility.

+"Not in my view," Clapper said, adding that Assange "has put people at risk" with revelations about U.S. intelligence gathering.
+"I don't think those of us in the intelligence community have a whole lot of respect for him," Clapper said.

 President-elect Trump, however, has openly questioned whether Russia was involved in the hacking, pointed to errors the intelligence community made over the existence of weapons of mass destruction in Iraq and has appeared to back Assange in tweets.